ellipsis-ai/ellipsis/README.md

 If you need to touch the payments code you need to:
 1. Create a new free Chargebee account
-2. Get the test site URL and generate a new API key
+2. Get the test site URL and generate a new API key.
+Complete the setup by clicking on the link in the email Chargebee sent you
 3. Add 2 env. variables to your IntellJ run configuration: CHARGEBEE_SITE and CHARGEBEE_API_KEY.
 Note that the CHARGEBEE_SITE is not the full URL but just the subdomain.
 4. Configure the Chargebee webhooks:  go to Settings › API & Webhooks › Webhook Settings, in